 The 1.1 acre property is zoned R2 Residential Medium Density and includes a 29,618 square-foot (SF) delineated wetland, identified and delineated by Pacific Habitat Services, Inc, (Exhibit A-07).
 The U.S. Army Corps of Engineers issued a jurisdictional determination on April 15, 2021 and the Oregon Department of State Lands issued a letter of concurrence, dated June 8th, 2021 (Exhibits A-08 & A-09).
-The City's files holds an earlier wetlands delineation, by Shapiro and Associates, dating back to 1992 (Exhibit C-12).
+The City's files hold an earlier wetlands delineation, by Shapiro and Associates, dating back to 1992 (Exhibit C-12).
 On January 27, 2000, the City of Cannon Beach granted a minor partition of the subject property into three parcels (Exhibit C-13).
 There is evidence in the historic record for the property indicating that at one time the owners had contemplated donating the wetlands area to the City (Exhibit C-14).
 As evidenced by the pre-application correspondence, the applicants initially contemplated a seven-lot subdivision, but ultimately applied for only a three-lot partition.
 Those exhibits also indicated that a (Exhibits C-01 & C-02), donation was contemplated under the initial seven-lot subdivision, along with consideration concerning cluster development and clarification of 'frontages.'

-The access to the initially contemplated seven-lot subdivision's access would have crossed the recently created wetlands finger that the applicant's specialist suggests is, in part, due to the infiltration of stormwater runoff from the City's Forest Lawn right-of-way and neighboring storm-drain outfalls (Exhibits C-06 & C-07).
-Due to the recent growth of the wetlands area on the southern-end (Exhibits C-05 & A-07) and a plat restriction, which was Cannon Beach Planning Commission | P#22-01 & CU#22-02 Patrick & Dave LLC 3 place on the property by earlier decision (and explained in detail below) access to the majority of the parcel's upland area would be restricted to a Forest Lawn approach that crossed the delineated wetland.
+The access to the initially contemplated seven-lot subdivision's access would have crossed a wetland.
+Due to a plat restriction, which was placed on the property by an earlier decision (and explained in detail below), should a partition be granted, access to the majority of the parcel's upland area would necessitate a Forest Lawn approach that would cross delineated wetlands.
 Staff expressed concern over the proposed access and what appears to be conflicting language surrounding CBMC 16.04.310 Design Standards - Lots, (B) Location, that "All lots shall have a twenty-five-foot frontage on a publicly dedicated street.
 Not only was it debatable whether all lots had frontage on a publicly dedicated street, CBMC 17.43.050(M)(2)(e) states that "streets shall not be located in protected wetland or wetland buffer areas."